-The first thing to realise is that you don’t necessarily have to use it at all.
+The first thing to realise is that you don’t have to use it at all.

-That’s not to say I advocate huffily ignoring every piece of feedback that challenges you (and I’m a terrible one for this, I have to admit).
+That’s not to say I advocate huffily ignoring every piece of feedback that challenges you.
 After all, if your beta readers have stuck to the guideline of giving feedback as a series of perceptions, every perception has validity.

 My overarching advice is not to become stuck in a rut.
 Even if one kind of feedback worked brilliantly for your first novel, it could be that the next requires an entirely fresh approach.